The Problem of Self-Reference

 Identity and the Potential for Change

 A major difficulty in analysing the concept of identity is the change experienced by the individual over time passing.
 An object observed today has a "potential" for a shift in its properties, a change that can be manifest in the future.
 Philosophy struggled with the problem of "Identity over time" - but a direct and simple consideration can be accomplished through the perspective of Potentiality.

 To identify object (A) in a full and complete description, the description should account for the Potential for Change in time - as a necessary component of identity.
-What drives (A) to develop from a current actual state to a future one, is its capacity to change, or simply its inner potential (p).
+That, what drives (A) to develop from a current actual state to a future one, is its capacity to change, or simply its inner potential (p).

-The phenomenon of change and future potentials – did not find a welcoming place in the description of Identity of objects.
+The phenomenon of change and future potentials – did not find a welcoming place in old Greek description of Identity of objects.
 In his book Θ, Aristotle used the word "dumanis" to refer to the potential of object to change in time.
 However, potentiality implies various scenarios of the future state of observed object, and is therefore undefinable in concrete perspective: